 With indecent haste, Eliza married Aaron Burr, only to divorce him three years later for his infidelity at the age of eighty!

 After Eliza died at the age of 93, her ghost was reported – wandering around in a white dress and making chilling noises.
-Visitors have also claimed to see a drunken soldier on the staircase, and Eliza’s husbands fighting in the cellar.
+Visitors also claim to have seen a drunken soldier on the staircase and Eliza’s husbands fighting in the cellar.